The 20 Best West Syndrome Doctors Near Me

 Offers Telehealth

-.
+Thomas Leahy is a Neurologist practicing medicine in West Reading, Pennsylvania.
 Dr. Leahy is rated as an Advanced provider by MediFind in the treatment of West Syndrome.
-His top areas of expertise are Stroke, Seizures, Epilepsy, and Vertebral Artery Dissection.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Seizures, Epilepsy, and Vertebral Artery Dissection.
+Dr. Leahy is board certified in American Board Of Psychiatry And Neurology.

 Elite in West Syndrome